Resources for Congregations

 Steps Used in the Process for Finding a Senior Pastor:

-1. Notify Ohio Ministries of the Church of God of the need for a pastor.
-Associate Director, Rev. Demetrius Booker (740-747-2916, demetrius@cogo.church) is the contact person.
+1. Notify Ohio Ministries of the Church of God of the need for a pastor at movingtogether@cogo.church.

-2. Establish a Pulpit Committee following the guidelines of the congregation’s by-laws and/or policies.
-If none exist the committee of no fewer than 3 and no more than 7 persons shall be appointed by the leadership of the congregation (i.e. Church Council, Elders, Board of Trustees).
+2. Establish a Pulpit Committee in accordance with the congregation’s bylaws and/or policies.
+If none exist, the committee of no fewer than 3 and no more than 7 persons shall be appointed by the leadership of the congregation (i.e., Church Council, Elders, Board of Trustees).
+The team needs to meet 2-4 times a month.

-3. Clarify the assignment responsibilities with persons selected.
+3. Clarify the assignment responsibilities with the persons selected.

-4. Ratification of Pulpit Committee by the congregation.
+4. Ratification of the Pulpit Committee by the congregation.

-6. Develop a prayer ministry for committee and candidate.
+6. Develop a prayer ministry for the committee and the candidate.

-7. Appoint a Counseling Pastor (work with Demetrius Booker or your district credentials chair).
+7. Appoint a Counseling Pastor (work with COGO or your district credentials chair).

 8. Arrange for interim and pulpit supply.
-Demetrius Bookers can provide a list of potential interim or pulpit supply.
+COGO can provide a list of potential interim or pulpit supply.
 Seek to have an interim in place within 8 to 10 weeks.

 10. Pulpit Committee develops Job Description from the congregational assessments, balancing what the congregation wants with what she needs.